GatoGraphQL/ExtensionStarter/README.md

 ### Commit, Push and Tag the Initial Project

 Review the changes applied to the codebase on the step above.
-If any value is not correct (eg: if the PHP namespace should be a different one), you can undo all changes, and run `composer initialize-project` again providing the right values.
+If any value is not correct (eg: if the PHP namespace should be a different one), you can undo all changes (`git reset --hard HEAD`), and run `composer initialize-project` again providing the right values.

 Once all values are right, run: